Living Aboard Articles

 How big a boat do I need to live aboard?

 You might think that longer means more storage and comfort.
 It does not.
 Longer means longer.
-That's it.
+That’s it.
 There is an immense difference between a narrow 42 footer and a beamy 35.
-Read the rest of this entry »

 Another Fine Liveaboard Oriented Site